Dry Eye Symptoms and Treatments

-Most experts agree that near work – computers, smartphones, video games – is likely to blame for the increase in dry eye symptoms.
-Each of these activities interfere with quality and quantity of blinks.
-Not enough quality blinks mean not enough natural tears, which leads to dry eye symptoms.
+More than 100 million people worldwide suffer from painful and persistent dry eye symptoms.
+Most experts agree that near-work – computers, smartphones, video games – is likely to blame for the increase in dry eyes.
+These activities interfere with the frequency with which you blink and can lead to fewer “quality” blinks.
+(When you don’t have enough quality blinks, you don’t have enough natural tears, which leads to dry eye symptoms.)

-But since those symptoms are also commonly associated with allergies and infections, it’s important to determine if what you’re experiencing is actually dry eye.
+Common symptoms of dry eye can include dryness, grittiness, irritation, soreness, burning, and eye fatigue.
+Since those symptoms are also commonly associated with allergies and infections, it’s important to see an eye care expert to help you determine if what you’re experiencing is actually dry eye.

 Prescription Eye Drops